vincenthage/openmole-market/container-task-python/README.md

 ## How to get a Docker image archive ##

+The image needs to be loaded by Docker beforehand.
-Two ways: download it or build it.
+Two ways of doing this: download it or build it.

 ### to download one: ###
 Search for the image that interests you: